guyshe/telegram_handler/README.md

     main()
 ```

-You can add the handler to the root logger as well:
+Another option is to add the handler to the root logger:
 ```python
 import logging